DanielLecorchick/College-Football-Picks/README.md

 # More Info
 Our application uses a Raspberry Pi 5 to host the webpage and an SQL database where information is stored.
 Passwords are securely stored and hashed using bcrypt.
 The login and signup portion utilizes passport, which authenticates requests, and facilitates the use of bcrypt as our hashing algorithm.

-Information about games is pulled from ESPNs API every 10 minutes to ensure that accurate data is displayed on all pages.
+Information about games and rankings is pulled from ESPNs API every 10 minutes to ensure that accurate data is displayed on all pages.

 We used the Express.js framework from Node.js to power the application, and most of the programming was done in Embedded JavaScript, CSS, and Javascript.